Go World Travel is reader supported. If you make a purchase through a link, we may make a commission.

 Golden, the first territorial capital of Colorado, is experiencing unparalleled growth in food and dining choices as more and more chefs and restauranteurs discover this beautiful little historic mountain town.

-Located just 12 miles from downtown Denver, Golden is a world away in atmosphere offering every type of dining experience, from restaurants in old historic buildings, food halls with free parking, outdoor dog-friendly beer gardens with food trucks, fine dining, raw bars, craft cocktails from local distilleries, streamside dining and outdoor cafes along an “Old West” main street that looks like a movie set for small-town America.
+Located just 12 miles from downtown Denver, Golden is a world away in an atmosphere offering every type of dining experience, from restaurants in old historic buildings, food halls with free parking, outdoor dog-friendly beer gardens with food trucks, fine dining, raw bars, craft cocktails from local distilleries, streamside dining and outdoor cafes along an “Old West” main street that looks like a movie set for small-town America.

 The home of Coors Brewery, Golden has long been famous for producing more beer than any other place in the world.
 In addition to the planet’s largest brewery, Golden has eight craft breweries, each with an outdoor, dog-friendly beer garden and a changing array of food trucks.

 But today’s Golden is also bursting with many food choices, which makes it the perfect place for a night out.
 From just about anywhere in Golden, you can watch the sun set behind Lookout Mountain, park your car for free, and walk to an unbelievable choice of dining options.
-Here’s some ideas.
+Here are some ideas.

 Table of contents